michaelmangelsdorf/Sonne8/README.md

 ### Global segment

 This 64 byte segment serves as a global (i.e. persistent during subroutine calls) data repository.
-The first eight addresses (128-135) of it are referred to as G0-G7 (G for global) in the assembler mnemonic for register-memory transfer instructions.
+The first eight addresses (128-135) of it are referred to as G0-G7 (G for global) and there are special instructions for transfering these values to and from the two accumulor registers.

 ### Local segment

 This 64 byte segment serves as a stack frame, which can be swapped out by the following two instructions.
-The first eight addresses (192-199) of it are referred to as L0-L7 (L for local) in the assembler mnemonic for register-memory transfer instructions.
+The first eight addresses (192-199) of it are referred to as L0-L7 (L for local) and there are special instructions for transfering these values to and from the two accumulor registers.

 #### Leave and Enter